Nā Pali Coast ʻOhana

 If not, they will generally appear as boxes or question marks.

-The latest versions of Firefox, Chrome, and Internet Explorer can display the
+The latest versions of Firefox, Chrome, Opera, Safari, and Internet Explorer

 If you do not see a single open quote mark